addevonly/workshop2-angular-material/README.md

 This final step is focused on browsing the Angular Material documentation to find appropriate directives and services to incorporate into our application to make it responsive.

 ###Instructions###
-Chat
-1. Replace Name input element with a dropdown selector to choose users from the Users Firebase instance
+1. chat.html - Replace Name input element with a dropdown selector to choose users from the Users Firebase instance
-2. Update the list, form, and buttons to be responsive

-User List + New User
-1. Where applicable, update the list, buttons, form to be responsive
+2. All templates - update the lists, forms, buttons, etc to be responsive

-Index
-1. Replace the Chat, User List, New User links with tabs
+3. index.html - Replace the Chat, User List, New User links with tabs

 ###Epilogue###
 When you have completed the above instructions or you have reached a stopping point, we can now conduct a quick Git + Github exercise.